© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Motte and bailey castle 650m NNW of Sandpoint Farm is a scheduled monument protected by Historic England under reference 1008114.
 View the official record →

-The motte and bailey castle situated 650 metres north-north-west of Sandpoint Farm is a Norman fortification of the 11th or 12th century.
+A motte and bailey castle is located approximately 650 metres north-north-west of Sandpoint Farm in Somerset, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1008114.

 Motte and bailey castle 650m NNW of Sandpoint Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1008114.